phdcsseiden/phdcsseiden.github.io/_pages/about.md

 He holds a bachelor's degree in Information Technology and a Master of Science in Engineering.
 He is a graduate of Babson College, Wellesley, Mass and Pace University, Manhattan-NYC, United States.
 He has been part of different research studies at the Legatum Center & MIT Behavioral Research Lab (BRL) at Massachusetts Institute of Technology, Cambridge, Mass, United States.

+He studied in the United States and Switzerland and obtained multiple degrees, including information technology and engineering.

 ## Past Projects